cryptogopher/issue_recurring/README.md

 The most notable features of this plugin include:
 * recurrence creation/deletion directly from form on issue page (no separate page, no page reloading when creating/deleting recurrences),
-* multiple recurrence schedules per issue possible (except for in-place modification),
+* multiple recurrence schedules per issue possible (except for in-place recurrences not based on fixed date),
 * specification of recurrence frequency by means of:
   * days,
   * working days (according to non-working week days specified in Redmine settings),